jku-win-se/ai-soft-bookchapter/README.md

 Requirements:

 Note: The links provided below are Eclipse update site.
 This means that you have to install those artefacts in your Eclipse installation.
-More info: https://help.eclipse.org/latest/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-127.htm
+See how to use install the artefacts in the following link: https://help.eclipse.org/latest/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-127.htm

 1) Henshin 1.6\
 	Update site: https://download.eclipse.org/modeling/emft/henshin/updates/1.6.0/